yangoz94/go-homebrew-apps-installer/README.md

 # go-homebrew-apps-installer
-This small script installs a list of my favorite homebrew packages concurrently(e.g. after formatting your MacOS device).
+This small script installs a list of homebrew packages(e.g. after formatting your MacOS device).

 You can add or remove casks/formulas from the list to suit your needs using flags or dialog menu through the terminal.